 Locals have reported hearing crying and screaming without being able to trace the source.
 Some also claim to have seen an apparition of the little girl outside the house in question and she is always scared and attempting to run away.

 Phoenix is certainly not short of haunted buildings, but it seems to have an overabundance of a certain type of haunted property – schools!
 The first of several schools to feature on the list would be Deer Valley High School where students apparently run into a male ghost with some degree of regularity!
 He has been nicknamed ‘Dewy’ and most often appears in the school auditorium!
 He has been known to mess around with the lights and the projectors and students often hear his disembodied voice.
 Others say they have simply felt his presence or that they are being watched while others describe hearing faint crying and moaning.

 All in all, this is one creepy school!

-The well known San Marcos Hotel aka One San Marcos Place was built in 1913 and over the years it has played host to a number of well-known guests.
+The well-known San Marcos Hotel aka One San Marcos Place was built in 1913 and over the years it has played host to many well-known guests.
 However, these days the most famous guest staying at the hotel is a ghostly one!
 People often report seeing a female spirit drifting around the hotel.